-When buying an investment property, it’s likely you’ll need a mortgage.
+When buying an investment property, you’ll likely need a mortgage.

-There are three traditional mortgage options for investment property, as summarized by Zillow:
+There are three traditional mortgage options for an investment property, as summarized by Zillow:

 #1 Owner-Occupied Mortgages are mortgages for people who will live in the home as their primary residence.
 The owner must move into the home within 60 days, then stay there for at least a year.
 After a year, however, the owner can use the home as an investment property.

 #3 Investment Property Mortgages are mortgages on non-owner occupied properties.
 These mortgages are intended for properties that will be rented out.
-And, you can usually change this home into your primary residence without any changes to the loan itself.
+And you can usually change this home into your primary residence without changing the loan itself.

 Investment Property Mortgage Rates

 Typically, both mortgage rates and down payments are higher for investment properties.
 This is because lenders have more risk with an investment property since it must be tenant occupied to produce a profit and because rental homes may lose value more quickly than owner-occupied primary residences.

 Some of the different things that may impact your rate include: